dzhavat/dzhavat.github.io/_posts/2019-02-07-union-types-in-rxjs-v6-4-0.md

 ---
 layout: post
 title: Union types in RxJS v6.4.0
-last_updated: 2019-09-23
+last_updated: 2020-04-26
 ---

 A few days ago I published a short [tiny new feature]({{ site.baseurl }}{% post_url 2019-02-02-a-tiny-new-feature-in-rxjs-v6-4-0 %}) of RxJS.
 In today’s post, I’m going to take a look at some of the bug fixes, how they made RxJS more flexible and the integration with TypeScript a little better.

-If you open the [changelog](https://github.com/ReactiveX/rxjs/blob/master/CHANGELOG.md#640-2019-01-30), you’ll see a list of similar looking lines.
+If you open the [changelog](https://github.com/ReactiveX/rxjs/blob/master/CHANGELOG.md#640-2019-01-30), you’ll see some bug fixes that are very similar.
 Here’s a couple of them:

 ```
 ...